-The visual arts program is designed to help Third Grade students acquire the knowledge and skills embedded in an arts integrated curriculum.
-Third Grade students who participate in the visual arts program learn about the Principles and Elements of Design that are found in all artworks.
+The Visual Arts Program is designed to help fourth grade students acquire the knowledge and skills embedded in an arts integrated curriculum.
+Fourth graders who participate in the district's Visual Arts program learn about the Principles and Elements of Design that are found in all artworks.
 Students are given the opportunity to learn about arts and artists from around the world and through the centuries.
-Students learn about art and are given opportunities for real-life connections by creating artwork of their own such as paintings, drawings, and 3-D pieces.
+Students learn about art and are given real life connections by making art works of their own such as, paintings, drawing and 3-D pieces.

-Students in the Third Grade visual arts program are exposed to, but not limited to the following Georgia State Standards/ objectives and expectations for mastery:
+Students in the Fourth Grade visual arts programs are exposed to but not limited to the following Georgia State Standards/objectives and expectations for mastery: